treellama/shapefusion/trunk/README.txt

 table that is currently used for viewing, as selected in the View menu.

 When you import a bitmap, ShapeFusion tries to map its colors to the collection color table as best as it can.
-Although the algorithm often yelds good results, you can help it a lot by converting the bitmap to indexed before (using PhotoShop or Gimp, for example) so that it contains just colors belonging to the collection color table.
+Although the algorithm often yields good results, you can help it a lot by converting the bitmap to indexed before (using PhotoShop or Gimp, for example) so that it contains just colors belonging to the collection color table.